 With your feedback, program and training sessions are continually being developed, so check back often for the latest professional development support.

 Teachers earn achievement units (AUs) in a variety of ways.
 One area in which a teacher can earn AUs is based on the results of their annual evaluation.
 As teachers earn more AUs, they advance along their career pathway and earn salary increases.
 The district and union agreed to the following formula for awarding AUs, based on teachers’ year-end effectiveness rating.

 Annual Evaluation Effectiveness Rating No. of AUs Awarded Highly effective 12 Effective 9 Developing 3 Ineffective 0

 Teacher movement on the salary scale is more self-directed as teachers can receive AUs through multiple means, such as their engagement in professional development and their contributions to student learning, their colleagues, school, and the district.

-City Schools’ performance improvement plan (PIP) is designed to help employees and supervisors determine areas for improvement and document the improvement and support process.
+City Schools’ PIP is designed to help employees and supervisors determine areas for improvement and document the improvement and support process.
 Both the employee and evaluating supervisor can initiate a PIP at any time when an area for growth is noted.
 While the PIP should reflect consensus between the employee and supervisor, in cases where significant disagreement arises, the decision of the supervisor carries.

 If a teacher receives an overall effectiveness rating of Ineffective, City Schools must, at a minimum, offer that teacher (if he or she is certificated) a meaningful appeal process in accordance with Education Article, § 4-205(c)(4), Annotated Code of Maryland.
 The burden of proof is on the teacher appealing the rating.